SiddharthManoj/CourseCheck/README.md

 #### In terms of professionalism, do we want to have a "team" github to store this?

 Yes, as above.
 I'll get a more official, team, private repo set up. - WA

+Lots of developments (NPI) here, check the GroupMe chat